 If you are short on time, it is possible to see all the above in two days:

 - Day 1: Monte Alban and Oaxaca

 - Day 2: Mitla Ruins, Hierve El Agua, and the Tree of Tule

-We here at DIY Travel HQ have already covered the outside attractions, without further ado, here are the best things to see & do within Oaxaca City itself:
+We here at DIY Travel HQ have already covered the outside attractions, so without further ado, here in our Oaxaca Guide are the best things to see & do within Oaxaca City itself: